A decade in jail for defying forced veiling.

 Two Iranian women’s rights defenders, Yasaman Aryani and Monireh Arabshahi, have each been sentenced to 16 years in prison, while a third, Mojgan Keshavarz, has been sentenced to 23 years and six months in prison.
 They are all prisoners of conscience jailed solely because of their peaceful campaigning against discriminatory forced veiling laws.
 If the verdicts are upheld on appeal, they would each be required to serve 10 years of their prison sentences.

-Three women’s rights activists in Iran, Monireh Arabshahi, Yasaman Aryani and Mojgan Keshavarz have been detained since April 2019 with no access to a lawyer.
+Three women’s rights activists in Iran, Monireh Arabshahi, Yasaman Aryani and Mojgan Keshavarz have been detained since April 2019.
 They were arrested for a video of them on a train on International Women’s Day without head scarfs, distributing flowers to female passengers and expressing their hopes for women’s rights in Iran.